thetrung/fxhash-pfp-pixel/README.md

 ## Get up and running

-Download this generator by clicking on "Code" and then "Download ZIP" in the top part of this website.
+Download this generator by clicking on "Code" and then "Download ZIP" in the top part of this website, or by [clicking here](https://github.com/PureSpider/fxhash-pfp/archive/refs/heads/master.zip).

 Extract it somewhere, and find the `layers` directory inside the `public` directory.
 This is where you will save your layers.
 You do *not* need to change any other part of the project.